 - As with all cakes, once you add the dry ingredients, you need to mix gently so you don't beat out all the air.

-- If you're using sprinkles, be sure to check that they're vegan.
+- If you're using sprinkles on your eggless cupcakes, be sure to check that they're vegan.

 - Looking for fancy frosting techniques?
 Check these out.

-- For lower calories cupcakes, replace half the oil with applesauce or vegan yogurt.
+- For lower calorie vegan cupcakes, replace half the oil with applesauce or vegan yogurt.

 - Try them with some chai spice, pumpkin spice or other flavourings!